209-08: Cost Transfers/Redistribution

 Inadequate documentation can result in audit findings and/or a disallowance of the cost.

 Persons in Oregon State University (OSU) departments who work with financial aspects of sponsored projects – principal investigators, project directors, accountants, and others.

-Transfers of costs to or from grants/contracts that represent corrections must be made promptly after the errors are discovered.
+Transfers of costs to or from sponsored agreements that represent corrections must be made promptly after the errors are discovered.
 The transfer/redistribution must be supported by documentation that contains a full explanation of how the error occurred and a certification of the correctness of the new charge.
 An explanation that merely states that the transfer was made “to correct error” or “to transfer to correct project” is not sufficient.

 The documentation for cost transfers must be retained for the period stipulated in the record retention schedule and be made available for verification during the course of an audit or other review.

 Once a transfer is made, the new source of funding is considered correct.
 Further transfers of that same cost are not allowable.

 Correction of clerical errors must be made promptly after errors are discovered.
 The transfer must be supported by text explaining how the error occurred, i.e.: obvious typographical error.